 I was one of the judges at the Scottish heat of the Lloyds TSB Enterprise Awards today, and was really impressed with the standard of the entries.
 Everyone gave such impressive, confident pitches.

-I was also asked to give a short talk on this topic I wrote this in preparation but ended up ‘winging it’ as usual, despite the butterflies in my stomach.
+I was also asked to give a short talk on ‘What are the vital tasks that young businesses need to undertake in order to succeed?‘ I wrote this in preparation but ended up ‘winging it’ as usual, despite the butterflies in my stomach.
 Apologies to people in the audience if I rambled on; clearly I had not put as much work into my preparation as the finalists who were pitching.

 Anyway, these are just my thoughts, please let me know if you agree, and do add your own ‘vital tasks’ too.

 Find out what you really care about

 What does success look like to you?
 Is it about making lots of money, is it about responding to a social issue?
 If you don’t care about your business, why should anyone else?

 I’m not talking about writing a 64 page business plan that goes into minute detail and quotes endless market research statistics here.
 But you do need a guide for where you want to be, and how you are going to get there.
 At SIE, we favour the Business Model Canvas which is a very simple tool for mapping out the essential elements you need to consider.

 Don’t be afraid to change your plan as you go.
 Sometimes, as you gain knowledge of what your customers and market really want, you need to change direction.
 But don’t keep changing direction.
 If you have to change too often, perhaps you need a complete rethink.
 Pivot, don’t spin!